jeanpierrerea/weather/README.md

 # Weather App

-Simple weather app in Python
+Simple weather app in Python, interact with terminal.

 ### What I learned: